-Historian mirror primary server is installed.
 In addition, the following components are installed:

-- The RemoteCollectorConfigurator utility: A command-line tool, which allows you to manage collectors remotely.
+• The RemoteCollectorConfigurator utility: A command-line tool, which allows you to manage collectors remotely.
 By default, it is located in the C:\Program Files\GE Digital\NonWebCollectorInstantiationTool folder.
-For instructions on using this utility, refer to Remote Collector Management. - The UAA Configuration tool: A utility that allows you to specify the UAA server details to match with the UAA server used by Web-based Clients.
-By default, it is located in the C:\Program Files\Proficy\Proficy Historian\x64\Server folder.
-For instructions on using this tool, refer to Change the UAA Server. - 1.
-Install the distributed nodes using the installer (page 64) or at a command prompt (page 70). - 2.
-While installing the Historian server, if you have allowed the installer to create Historian security groups, create a local Windows user with the format <Web-based Clients server name>.admin, and add the user to the ihSecurityAdmins group.
+For instructions on using this utility, refer to About Installing and Managing Collectors Remotely.

+• The Proficy Authentication Configuration tool: A utility that allows you to specify the Proficy Authentication server details to match with the Proficy Authentication server used by Web-based Clients.
+By default, it is located in the C:\Program Files\Proficy \Proficy Historian\x64\Server folder.
+For instructions on using this tool, refer to Change the Proficy Authentication Server (page 54).
-Alternatively, you can create UAA users in an external UAA and map their security groups.
-For information, refer to About UAA Groups (page 129).

-Depending on whether the Historian server will use local or domain security groups, select the appropriate option in Historian Administrator.

-Install Historian Mirror Primary Server at a Command Prompt
+Install the Historian Server at a Command Prompt

-- Set up the Historian environment (page 26). - If you are changing the role of a Historian server that was previously a distributed node in any other configuration (single-server or mirror primary server), you must first uninstall Historian (page 187).
+- Set up the Historian environment (page 18). - If you are changing the role of a Historian server that was previously a distributed/mirror server to any other configuration (single-server or mirror primary server), you must first uninstall Historian (page 172). - If you are installing a distributed/mirror server, use the same configuration, license key, installation drive, Proficy Authentication instance, and domain as the primary server.

-This topic describes how to install the Historian mirror primary server at a command prompt.
-You can also install it using the installer (page 56).
+This topic describes how to install single-server Historian at a command prompt.
+You can also install the Historian server using the installer (page 38).